A mash up of your two favorite things: pecan pie and pumpkin pie!

 - Add 3 tbsp ice water, adding only as much as needed to get it into a dough.
 Mix with wooden spoon or pulse. add an extra tbsp of ice water, adding one tbsp at a time only as needed to make it a dough(if you take off a piece it should be easy to roll into a ball), and mix with spoon or pulse.
 Only use as much water as needed for dough to come together and so it is not too dry nor sticky.
 Very briefly knead it with your hands (they add warmth though so not long and don’t overwork the dough!)

-- Place ball of dough between 2 sheets of parchment paper (with one paper on top of the dough and the dough on top of one paper or on a plastic non stick mat to prevent sticking as rolling, you can spray them lightly if needed) and use a rolling pin to roll it out as a disc shape.
+- Place ball of dough between 2 sheets of parchment paper (with one paper on top of the dough and the dough on top of one paper or on a silicone non stick mat or marble board to prevent sticking as rolling, you can spray them lightly if needed) and use a rolling pin to roll it out as a disc shape.

 - Flip parchment paper over to gently turn out the dough over greased pie pan (greased with coconut oil of course!) and make short edges as this oil based crust doesn’t hold quite as strongly as buttery ones.